HisKim1/Obsidian/Books/Atmospheric Modeling, Data Assimilation and Predictability.md

 := Coriolis force acting on westward currentscreates a poleward acceleration in both hemispheres
 $\rightarrow$ horizontal divergence & strong upwelling of cold water

+### Delayed oscillator mechanism
+why ENSO episodes alternate between warm and cold events

+unstable coupling
+$\to$ westerly / warm anomaly in the equatorial central Pacipic deepens
+$\to$ anomaly generates Rossby waves moving westward in the process of adjustment
+$\to$ Rossby waves elevate the thermocline in the western region
+$\to$

 ## 6.8 | Decadal variability and climate change